 - Using the Custom option, add the address of the DNS server you want to use for name resolution and click Save.

 What to do next

-Ensure the pod deployer's access requirements for DNS, ports, and protocols are met.
-See DNS Requirements for a Horizon Cloud Pod in Microsoft Azure and Ports and Protocols Requirements for a Horizon Cloud Pod at the September 2019 Release's Manifest Level.
+Ensure the pod deployer's access requirements for DNS, ports, and protocols are met from your VNet topology.
+See DNS Requirements for a Horizon Cloud Pod in Microsoft Azure and Ports and Protocols Requirements for a Horizon Cloud Pod at the September 2019 Release's Manifest or Later.